Posted on

 Fraudulent concealment

-Workers may also be able to sue their employers if the employer fraudulently conceals the injury.
+You may also be able to sue your employers if the employer fraudulently conceals the injury.
 This often involves a disease or illness due to toxins in the workplace.
-While the underlying illness will be covered by workers’ compensation, victims can take their employer to court for fraudulently concealing the problem from them.
+While the underlying illness will be covered by workers’ compensation, you can take your employer to court for fraudulently concealing the problem from them.7

 Not all states allow victims of fraudulent concealment to get around the exclusive remedy of workers’ comp.
-Many states still require victims to go through the regular workers’ compensation process.
+Many states still require you to go through the regular workers’ compensation process.

 Dual capacity

-In some cases, employers interact with their employees in a dual capacity; both as an employer and as something else.
-In some states, if the employee is hurt by their employer outside of the employment context, the victim can sue their employer without going through the workers’ compensation system.
+In some cases, employers interact with you in a dual capacity; both as an employer and as something else.
+In some states, if you are hurt by your employer outside of the employment context, you can sue your employer without going through the workers’ compensation system.8

 Some examples of employers interacting with an employee in a capacity other than as an employer include:

-- owning the premises where the worker slipped and fell,
+- owning the premises where you slipped and fell,

 - acting as a vendor in the workplace, like operating a cafeteria for workers,

-- providing negligent medical care to an employee who was already hurt in a workplace accident, and
+- providing negligent medical care to you when you were already hurt in a workplace accident, and

-- hurting the employee when he or she uses a product that was defectively manufactured by the employer.
+- hurting you when you use a product that was defectively manufactured by the employer.

 Many states limit which dual capacities can lead to a personal injury lawsuit.9 Some states do not allow lawsuits based on dual capacity, at all.10